tardate/LittleArduinoProjects/Radio/HamClock/README.md

 I also routinely use Ubuntu (currently version 24.04).
 Let's try.

+> NB: see [LEAP#836 Using the Open HamClock Backend](./OHB/) for updated instructions to install from OHB rather than the legacy Clear Sky Institute source.

 Make sure pre-requisites are installed:

     sudo apt install curl make g++ xorg-dev xdg-utils